 The options here are fairly self-explanatory.
 "Graphic Narrative" and "Photo Essays" are the two specialty options.
 Everything else is covered by "Artwork."
 If you're not sure what to use, we recommend starting with "Artwork."

 # of Pages/Photos (when applicable)

 This option does not apply to "Artwork."
 However, it does apply to the other Types.
-Using this option will exclude markets that don't specify what page/image limits they're looking for, but there's no harm in starting with those markets that we know accept pieces of a certain length.
+Using this option will exclude publishers that don't specify what page/image limits they're looking for.
 If you do use this option, be sure to also select a Type/Length option.
 If you get too few results, try changing the search level to Fuzzy or Broad.